wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 Let's see this in action!

-As part of the process of learning about agents I have built a coding agent so I could better understand the agent loop.
+I've built my own coding agent so I could understand the agent loop better.

-This agent follows the same loop described in this blog post and it has access to four tools: read, write, search files and list directories.
+This agent follows the same loop described in this blog post and it has access to four tools: read files, write files, search files and list files and directories.

 ![example swe agent](./swe_agent_demo.gif)